jfauske/ramday-200325-phpstan/PHPStan.md

 ## And some basic examples

-Just some basic usage to show how PHPStan can help you dicsover issues in seemingly perfect code.
+Just some basic usage to show how PHPStan can help you dicsover and fix issues in seemingly perfect code.

 ## We will look at how we can introduce PHPStan to our project